isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-22-post-24-aug-2021-or-entrepreneurship-exposure-series-session-2-or-get-into-the-minds-of-investors.md

 #### Get into the minds of investors to find out what they look for in startups and the winning formula.

 What are the unmissable boxes that different kinds of investors will check before deciding to invest in a startup?
-Acquire knowledge and tips from investors on what determines the success of different growth stages and milestones of a startup - from concept and product development to market validation and getting your startup idea funded.
+Acquire knowledge and tips from investors on what makes the cut for investable startups and the upcoming trends and industries they are looking at.

 #### Exclusive opportunity to get a mentor or take part in the Youth Challenge along with signing up for the series